 Most surface rust will come off with a mixture of heat, ammonia, and scrubbing.
 Rinse the barbecue parts well after scrubbing, then allow them to dry in the open air before assembling them again.

-Removing Persistent Rust
+Option Two: Remove Persistent Rust

 If the previous method doesn’t work for removing rust, it will be necessary to use something stronger to clean the barbecue.
 Once again, heat the unit and allow a fire to burn for about 30 minutes; after this, put the fire out and let the barbecue cool until it is cool enough to handle.